Where to Stay in Maui: 12 Best Areas

 The popularity of Kaanapali with tourists ensures that there are good employment opportunities and hence little in the way of social issues and poverty.

 There are tours that will take you out into the Pacific and that is very attractive as the sun is setting.
 Make sure you have your camera with you.
-Kaanapali is also a good spot if you want to do some snorkelling.
+Kaanapali is also a good spot if you want to do some snorkeling.

-3. Lahaina, West Maui
+3. Lahaina, West Maui, best area to stay in Maui for surfing

 Lahaina is the largest town in West Maui with boundaries stretching along the coast to include Kapalua and Kaanapali Resorts.
 The resident population is just over 11,500 but it regularly numbers approaching four times that during the high season.